 If you’re going to pay top dollar for a backpack, you’ll want to get good use out of it.
 I’m never afraid to play rough with my GR1, and GORUCK’s impressive lifetime guarantee gave me some peace about spending so much on one bag.
 Also, the bag has almost 2,000 positive reviews.

-- Ultra marathon start lines and finish lines–my go-to drop bag
+- Ultra marathon start lines and finish lines–my go-to drop bag on race day.

 - As an author and writer, I bounce around town a lot finding different spots to write.
 My laptop and Kindle are always safe in the GR1.